koumoul-dev/vuetify-jsonschema-form/doc-next/src/pages/behavior/compilation.md

   in the browser, which also plays better with strict Content-Security-Policy setups

-`compile` accepts a couple of compiler-specific options on top of the regular ones, for example `pluginsImports`: an array of plugin package names (e.g. `['@koumoul/vjsf-markdown']`) to resolve and bundle alongside the compiled component, for schemas that use a plugin's component type.
+`compile` takes the same [options](/behavior/options) object as the `vjsf` component, plus two entries that only make sense at build time:

+- **pluginsImports** (default `[]`) - an array of plugin package names (e.g. `['@koumoul/vjsf-markdown']`) that the compiler resolves to generate the plugin imports in the emitted component.
+It is the build-time counterpart of the `plugins` runtime option, which takes the already-imported modules and is of no use to the compiler.
+- **webmcp** (default `false`) - generates the WebMCP-enabled variant of the component (the equivalent of importing `@koumoul/vjsf/webmcp` instead of `@koumoul/vjsf` at runtime), which registers the form through the browser's `navigator.modelContext` as a set of tools that in-page AI agents can discover and use to fill it.

 ## CommonJS dependencies

-Some of the dependencies used by VJSF are published in the CommonJS format.
-This breaks homogeneity with the otherwise ESM modules of this library.
-You might need to inform your build system, for example with
+Some of the dependencies used by VJSF (Ajv and its companions, `debug`, `fast-deep-equal`) are published in the CommonJS format.
+This breaks homogeneity with the otherwise ESM modules of this library: Vite's dev server converts CommonJS dependencies on the fly, but only if it knows about them ahead of time, so list them in `optimizeDeps.include` to avoid interop errors and page reloads on first access:
-Vite:

 ```js
 import { commonjsDeps } from '@koumoul/vjsf/utils/build.js'